 At The Kingdom hospital in Copenhagen, Stig Helmer returns from Haiti with a potion with which he intends to turn his rival Kroshoj into a zombie.
 However, his plan goes astray and Stig must find and revive Kroshoj’s corpse before he is arrested for murder.
 Meanwhile, Judith, having been impregnated by the ghost of Dr Aage Krueger, has given birth to a freak baby that has an adult’s head, a giant elongated body and a soul that is half-human, half-Devil.
 The baby is now wanted by Aage Krueger who is in reality Satan.

 The biggest downside to The Kingdom II is the end credit ‘to be continued’ and the realisation that one has sat through another five hours with no end in sight and that this means another three years and another five hours to wait for the saga to be wrapped up … if that.
-However, with the deaths of both Ernst Hugo Jaregard and Kirsten Roelffs subsequent to the film, the likelihood of that now seems slim.
+However, with the deaths of both Ernst Hugo Järegård and Kirsten Roelffs subsequent to this, the likelihood of any concluding chapter now seems slim.
+That said, von Trier did eventually make his return to the Rigshospitalet after 25 years with The Kingdom: Exodus (2022), reuniting many of the remaining original cast.

 The Kingdom was brought up and made into an English language tv series with Kingdom Hospital (2004) with a script from no less than Stephen King.
 However, this only adapted the first mini-series and pretended that the plot elements added on or explained in The Kingdom II had never occurred.